 Siemens S70 Streetcar

-are 80 feet in length, with greater capacity than the Union streetcar model.
+are 80 feet in length, with greater capacity than the United streetcar model.
 The S70 is being built in Siemens plant in Sacramento, CA.

 Click on the link above to access Siemens' two-page brochure describing the car and its specifications.

 Siemens S70 streetcar boarding passengers at curbside in downtown Atlanta at Peachtree Center.
 Photo by John DeLamater.

 MARTA, Metropolitan Atlanta Rapid Transit Authority, developed the Atlanta Streetcar to provide local transit service in the downtown area.
 The 2.6 mile line loops through the downtown, serving Centennial Park, and then loops to the east serving the Martin Luther King Jr. National Historical Site, It connects with MARTA Rapid transit trains at the Peachtree Center Station.
 MARTA purchased 4 Siemans S70 streetcars to provide service.